Latency Arbitrage EA 4.3

 - What account balance should I start with?

-- A very small account balance is recommended: 100$
+- A very small account balance is recommended: 100$ to 500$ is enough.

 - Is arbitrage allowed in all brokers?

 - No, it is not.
 Read the terms and conditions of your broker before trading.

 - No, you can't, because the EA operates using the price feed from many brokers.

 - It is advisable to use a VPS to decrease the latency to the broker server.

 - How many accounts can I trade with one license?